 The minimum age for anyone to enlist is 17 years old with parental consent or 18 years old without consent.
 The maximum age for enlistment is 35.
-Individuals must be U.S. citizens or legal immigrants, including citizens of Guam, Puerto Rico, U.S. Virgin Islands, Northern Marianas Islands, Samoa United States, Federated States of Micronesia, and Republic of the Marshall Islands.
+Individuals must be U.S. citizens or legal immigrants, including citizens of Guam, Puerto Rico, the U.S. Virgin Islands, Northern Marianas Islands, Samoa United States, Federated States of Micronesia, and the Republic of the Marshall Islands.

 Applicants who are residents of countries deemed hostile to the United States should be exempted from the examination.
 A waiver is required if the applicant has two or more dependents.
 Single parents cannot enlist in the US military.
 Male applicants need to have a height that ranges between 60 and 80 inches, and female applicants of the US Marines Corps must have a height that ranges between 58 and 80 inches.

 The maximum age to enlist in the US Marines Corps is 28 years old.
 In case there is any single parent who wants to enlist, they must give up legal custody of their children and wait more than a year to enlist.
 Male Marines must be 58 to 78 inches tall and female Marines must be 58 to 72 inches tall.

 Basic Training in the US Army lasts 10 weeks and is usually followed by the AIT program (which is also known as the Advanced Individual Training program) where they are trained for their future majors.

 Sea boot camp training is more mentally and physically challenging than the basic Marine officer program of any other military service.
 It lasts 13 weeks and is open to both men and women.
 Approximately 35 – 40,000 recruits undergo this training every year.
 They must pass a fitness test to begin training; Those who fail receive individualized attention and training until they pass.

 The specific process to become a Marine Corps officer